kamilburda/batcher/docs/sections/Examples.md

 You can think of watermarks as foreground, i.e. a layer added on top of your images.

 For Batch Convert and Export Images:
-1. Add the `Insert foreground` procedure and specify an image file serving as the foreground.
+1. Add the `Insert foreground` action and specify an image file serving as the foreground.
-2. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` procedure that was added automatically.
+2. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` action that was added automatically.

 For Export Layers and Edit Layers:
 1. In GIMP, assign a color tag to the layer(s) you want to consider foreground (right-click on a layer → `Color Tags` → choose your color).
-2. Add the `Insert foreground` procedure and adjust the color tag as necessary.
+2. Add the `Insert foreground` action and adjust the color tag as necessary.
-3. (optional) For Export Layers, if you want the foreground to be offset to the current layer rather than the image canvas, place this procedure after `Resize to layer size` by dragging it onto `Resize to layer size`.
+3. (optional) For Export Layers, if you want the foreground to be offset to the current layer rather than the image canvas, place this action after `Resize to layer size` by dragging it onto `Resize to layer size`.
-4. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` procedure that was added automatically.
+4. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` action that was added automatically.

 ## I need every image to have the same background.

-You can follow the same steps as in the example above, except that you add the `Insert background` procedure (and adjust `Merge background` as needed).
+You can follow the same steps as in the example above, except that you add the `Insert background` action (and adjust `Merge background` as needed).

 ## I want to create a single multipage PDF file.

-While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom procedures before the export or export each folder/group layer as separate PDFs.
+While multipage PDF export is already possible in GIMP without any third-party plug-ins, Batcher allows you to apply custom actions before the export or export each folder/group layer as separate PDFs.

 1. Select or type `pdf` as the file extension.
 2. Press the `Options...` button and select an option in `Perform export:`.
 To export a single image, select `As a single image`.
 3. If you selected `As a single image`, adjust `Image filename pattern` as seen fit.
-4. For Export Layers, you may want to uncheck the `Resize to layer size` procedure to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.
+4. For Export Layers, you may want to uncheck the `Resize to layer size` action to use the image size (since PDF pages have the same dimensions), otherwise you might obtain unexpected results.

 ## I want to be able to export to multiple file formats at once.

-You can achieve this by adding the `Also export as...` (or `Export`) procedure.
+You can achieve this by adding the `Also export as...` (or `Export`) action.

-Each time you add this procedure, adjust the file extension, file format options and other settings as needed.
+Each time you add this action, adjust the file extension, file format options and other settings as needed.

-## I want to apply procedure(s) on image files (such as scaling), but I also want to export them using their original file format.
+## I want to apply action(s) on image files (such as scaling), but I also want to export them using their original file format.

 1. Press the `Options...` button and check `Use original file extension`.
-2. Add and adjust your desired procedures.
+2. Add and adjust your desired actions.

 ## I want to export all layers using the image size, not the layer size.

-Uncheck the `Resize to layer size` procedure if it exists.
+Uncheck the `Resize to layer size` action if it exists.

 ## I want to export only visible layers.